Longstep Property Solutions

 Every new Airbnb listing starts cold.
 No reviews, no booking history, no search ranking.
 The first 90 days determine whether a Memphis short-term rental becomes a consistent performer or an expensive vacancy.

 One property in this portfolio tells the story cleanly.
 Month 1 was setup: furnishing, photography, listing optimization.
-Month 2 produced $3,228 in gross revenue at 87% occupancy and an $84 nightly rate.
+Month 2 produced $3,228 in gross revenue at 87% occupancy for that single property and an $84 nightly rate.
 By month 4, the property was fully booked at a $95 nightly rate.
 By month 9, the nightly rate had climbed to $114.
 A 90% increase from launch.

 A second property in the same portfolio hit 100% occupancy within 60 days of going live, with the nightly rate climbing to $133 by month 6.
 Same pattern, different property.
 Repeatable process, repeatable results.